deriv-com/deriv-app/packages/core/README.md

 -   [Modules docs](docs/Modules/README.md) - Contains implementation guides (i.e., scaffolding help, etc.)

+## Manual deployment using custom domain (CNAME)

+For manual deployment, it's necessary to use the file named `CNAME`, please put a custom domain to this file.
+It's only for the gh-pages branch of your local clone of deriv-app.

 ## How to work with this project

 ### Deploy to your gh-pages for the first time

 1. Register your application [here](https://developers.binary.com/applications/).
 This will give you the ability to redirect back to your Github pages after login.
 Use `https://YOUR_GITHUB_USERNAME.github.io/deriv-app/` for the Redirect URL and `https://YOUR_GITHUB_USERNAME.github.io/deriv-app/en/redirect` for the Verification URL.
 If you're using a custom domain, replace the Github URLs above with your domain and remove the `deriv-app` base path.

+2. In `src/config.js`: Insert the `Application ID` of your registered application in `user_app_id`.

+    -   **NOTE:** To avoid accidentally committing personal changes to this file, use `git update-index --assume-unchanged src/javascript/config.js`

-2. Set `NODE_ENV` to `development` with `export NODE_ENV=development`
+3. Set `NODE_ENV` to `development` with `export NODE_ENV=development`

-3. Run `npm run deploy:clean`
+4. Run `npm run deploy:clean`

 ### Deploy to the root of gh-pages